-The Director of Public Information will be responsible for coordinating media efforts and communicating with public relations directors at DMH facilities.
-The Director of Public Information will also serve as the Public Information Officer for the Mississippi Emergency Management Agency when needed.
+The Director of Public Information will be responsible for coordinating media efforts and communicating with public relations directors at DMH programs.
+The Director of Public Information, or designee, will also serve as the Public Information Officer for the Mississippi Emergency Management Agency when needed.